lincolixavier/izienglish/README.md

-# Gridsome Blog Starter
+# IZIEnglish Blog

-> A simple, hackable & minimalistic starter for Gridsome that uses Markdown for content.
+> A simple, clean & minimalistic english blog with Gridsome that uses Markdown for content.

 ## Features
 - Beautiful and simple design.